 After the critical success of Street Fighter II: The Movie, the producers from Nakamura Animation must have felt it was imperative that they make an animated feature (or it's a two-piece OVA if you go by the subs) based on yet another popular fighting game franchise and that is Tekken.
 One time when I had encountered this little piece and considering I'm somewhat of a Tekken fan, I held some high expections but boy did it fail to live up to them and more!

 Apparently, this feature is based on the first two games of the franchise but there's no clear direction of where it's going at (especially if you're not familiar with Tekken).
 Sure, there's the Iorn Fist Tournament and Kazuya Mishima seeking revenge against his father (Heihachi Mishima) for throwing him off the cliff but there's also a bunch of (mostly)pointless sub-plots thrown into the mix such as Jack and Lei Wulong heading underground to reach Dr. Boskonovitch for a cure to Jane's illness, Nina and Anna Williams fighting for Lee Chaolon's affection, and Lee secretly having his scientists release his experiements to stop the participates of the Iorn Fist Tournament (for reasons I don't know or don't care).
-To be fair, this clusterfuck of a narrative does have a message to send to the viewers but it seems more interested in telling you it rather than showing you it.
+To be fair, this clusterfuck of a narrative does have a message to send to the viewers (that vengance is an unjustifiable act) but it seems more interested in telling you it rather than showing you it.
 Very big mistake indeed, as it pretty much beats you over the head with it (via Jun Kazama) and the message falls flat.
-Doesn't help that the message itself isn't all that powerful to begin with, it can all pretty much be summed up as: "Do not act upon negative emotions!"

 No matter, for a fighting ainme the plot is a secondary priority and I can name plenty of anime with terrible plotlines but make up having decent fight scenes (M.D Geist comes to mind, but just barely...) so being an animated feature that based on a highly-acclaimed fighting game franchise you'd think the fighting be good, right?